-I wasn’t as big a fan of Shadow Warrior 2 as I was of the original 2013 reboot.
+I wasn’t as big a fan of Shadow Warrior 2 ($40 on Green Man Gaming) as I was of the original 2013 reboot.
 Where the previous game had a tight story with excellent corridor shooting and some incredible boss designs, the sequel adopted a Borderlands-style approach: procedurally generated and open world-esque levels, lots of fodder enemies, generic side missions, gear grinding, and pretty shallow bosses.

 Keep Talking and Nobody Explodes

 Like Portal 2, Keep Talking and Nobody Explodes ($15 on Steam) is either the best or worst test of a relationship.
 Originally designed for virtual reality, the game mimics the bomb-defusing scene in any goofy action film—you know, the “do I cut the red wire or the green wire?” type.
 One player has to describe the bomb they see on-screen, while the other flips through a book of schematics to try and figure out how to defuse it.

 It’s tense, frustrating, and (when you succeed) incredibly rewarding.
 Just make sure to take a break before you say anything you’ll regret.

 Reports of Payday 2’s death were greatly exaggerated.
 Two or three years ago I was ready to write Payday 2 off this list thanks to some not-so-great decisions on Overkill’s part—ill-received microtransactions, an increasingly frustrated community, et cetera.
 But then Overkill bought back the rights to Payday 2 and brought it in-house, killing the microtransactions.
 Then it basically killed the abundant DLC too, packaging Payday 2 into one huge “Ultimate Edition” bundle with everything included for $45 on Steam.